 Let’s talk questionnaires.
 We know that sharing a questionnaire (or two… or three) with your clients along the way can greatly impact their overall experience with you.
-Knowing as much as possible about them, their families, their insecurities and what they’re ultimately hoping for in their session will help you nail your time with them from start to finish.
+Knowing as much as possible about them, their families, their insecurities, and what they’re ultimately hoping for in their photography session will help you get the most out of your time with them, from start to finish.
 Iris Works will help you deliver the questions and collect the answers, but why not get creative?

-In the wedding world, it’s a great way to get insight into a couple’s story.
-By the time you’ve sent your questionnaire, you probably know the basics about things like date, time and venue.
+In the wedding world, questionnaires are a great way to get insight into a couple’s story.
+Just come off like a confidant rather than a gossiper or therapist.
+Use the information you gather when it’s appropriate, but not as a substitute to a real, authentic relationship with both parties.
+By the time you’ve sent your questionnaire, you probably know the basics about things like date, time, and venue.
 But why not dig deeper in your questionnaire?

 Question: What is their proposal story?
+Get your clients excited at this point and even nostalgic about their love.
 Couples love to tell it and are always very proud of it.
 Get the highlights in the questionnaire and it can set you up for some great follow-up questions during a sit-down.

 Question: What is their favorite thing to do on date night?
 A question like this can draw a connection between you and the couple, but it can also give you a great idea about what kind of gift you could send them as a thank you.

-No matter whether you photograph families, weddings, newborns or seniors, get creative with your questionnaires!
+No matter whether you photograph families, weddings, newborns, or seniors, get creative with your questionnaires!
+Give your clients a reason to expect nothing but the best.
+Set the tone, and include any professional standard you look forward to them living up to.
 Knowing a lot of details about your clients will only set you up for success when delivering a custom experience… and that will lead to repeat business and tons of referrals.